kartikbhardwaj2006/bluestook-intership-project/README.md

 About the Project

 This is a real-world frontend project built during my internship at Bluestock Fintech.
 The goal is to present IPO details like company name, price band, open/close dates, and other key financial metrics in an interactive and user-friendly manner.
+I done this internship in may 2025 to june 2025

 Tech Stack Used